A Look Inside the Catalogue

 Left, Lot 97: Leni Riefenstahl, 1936 Berlin Summer Olympics, including portrait of Jesse Owens,

 A rare selection of photobooks includes John Thomson's Illustrations of China and its People, Volumes I and II, 1873, and Lucien Clergue's maquette for Picasso en Provence, 1987, with 150 photographs.
-A group of 50 of Eadweard Muybridge’s Animal Locomotion collotypes from 1887 and the stunning The Golden Gate from Telegraph Hill, San Francisco, circa 1868, by Carleton Watkins, are important early highlights.
+A group of 50 of Eadweard Muybridge’s Animal Locomotion collotypes from 1887 is an important early highlight.

 For more information on the sale contact a specialist in the Photographs & Photobooks department.